3a1b2c3/seeingSpace/README.md

 * **Irradiance** is the amount of light energy from one thing hitting a square meter of another each second.
 Photons that carry this energy have wavelengths from energetic X-rays and gamma rays to visible light to the infrared and radio.

 #### Lightfields capture and rendering
-A **Light field** is a mathematical function of one or more variables whose range is a set of multidimensional vectors that describe the amount of light flowing in every direction through every point in space.
+A **Light field** is a mathematical function of one or more variables whose range is a set of multidimensional vectors that describe the **amount of light flowing in every direction through every point in space***.
 The magnitude of each ray is given by the **radiance** and the space of all possible light rays is given by the five-dimensional plenoptic function.
-The 7D plenoptic function can under certain assumptions and relaxations simplifies to a **4D light field**, which is easier to sample and operate on.
+The 7D plenoptic function can under certain assumptions and relaxations simplify o a **4D light field**, which is easier to sample and operate on.

-The 4D lightfield has **2D spatial (x,y) and 2D angular (u,v)** imformation that is captured by a plenoptic sensor.
+The 4D lightfield has **2D spatial (x,y) and 2D angular (u,v)** information that is captured by a plenoptic sensor.
 • the **incident light field** Li(u, v, alpha, beta) describing the **irradiance** of light incident on objects in space
 • the **radiant light field** Lr (u, v, alpha, beta) quantifying the irradiance created by an object